Last Updated on September 24, 2022

 Of all of the places we have visited, Rome seems to have a special place in our hearts.
-Its rich history, culture, and food always draws us back.
-To date, we have been to Rome three times, and each time, there’s something new to explore.
-Since we love Rome so much, we’ve created a first time traveller’s guide to Rome!
+Rome’s rich history, culture, and food always draw us back.
+To date, we have been to Rome three times, and each time, there’s something new to explore!

 If you’re a first time visitor to Rome, our comprehensive guide you help you explore the riches of this beautiful city.

 Your Guide to Visiting Rome for the First Time

 If you’re planning a trip to Rome, it’s important to determine how much time you’ll have in the city.
 For a trip to Rome, plan to do a few activities a day so you have enough time to enjoy what you’re seeing each day.
 Whether you have a week or two-days in Rome, you will be able to fill up your days with plenty of activities!

 Are you looking to experience Rome like a local?
 Book a personalized tour by a local guide!

 Getting Around Rome

 Rome doesn’t have a perfect public transit system because of the narrow, historic streets, so buses aren’t standard.
 There is a metro system; however, because of so many ancient ruins below the modern city, the metro system is limited compared to other cities like London or Paris.
 But it will still get you to where you need to go!